lerna/lerna/libs/commands/init/README.md

 # `lerna init`

-> Create a new Lerna repo or upgrade an existing repo to the current version of Lerna
+> Create a new Lerna repo or add Lerna to an existing repo

 Install [lerna](https://www.npmjs.com/package/lerna) for access to the `lerna` CLI.